The Best 14 Retail Software Solutions for Retailers and Etailers

 Forrester lauded this platform as a Social Selling Leader in 2019 and G2 Crowd found it to be the 2nd Best Software for marketers.

 Plans start at $19 per month for up to 10 social media accounts and unlimited post scheduling.
-The platform eases teams into post creation and scheduling and advertising analytics, and precipitates efficient audience engagement.
+The platform eases teams into post creation, scheduling, and advertising analytics, and precipitates efficient audience engagement.

 Metrics and Analytics